landisTEMPR/landisTEMPR/README.md

 ## `> whoami`

-I write software close to the metal.
-My interests sit at the intersection of **computer graphics**, **systems programming**, and **low-level architecture** — places where you have to understand exactly what the hardware is doing to make progress.
+Junior **Computer Science** student at **Columbia College** in Columbia, MO.
+I write software close to the metal — my interests sit at the intersection of **computer graphics**, **systems programming**, and **low-level architecture**, where understanding exactly what the hardware is doing is the only way to make real progress.

-Currently working on real-time 3D rendering, ISA simulation, and desktop tooling.
-Always building something.
+My coursework in data structures, algorithms, and systems has given me a strong foundation, but my best learning happens when I'm building — real-time 3D renderers, ISA simulators, and tools that solve actual problems.
+Currently targeting roles in **graphics engineering**, **systems software**, or **low-level tooling** after graduation.

 ---